 - Or said another way, if you don’t want any medical assessments, monitoring and procedures then how are you going to birth so you don’t have any of them?

-At least when you use the specific words … assessments, monitoring and procedures … means you can think about all of them rather than see all of them as one thing!
+At least when you use specific words … assessments, monitoring, and procedures … means you can think about all of them rather than see all of them as one thing!